 Fourteen percent of U.S. counties that are adjacent to the coast produce 45 percent of the nation's gross domestic product (GDP), with over three million jobs (one in 45) directly dependent on the resources of the oceans and Great Lakes.

-In 2009, the ocean economy, which includes six economic sectors that depend on the ocean and Great Lakes, contributed over $223 billion annually to the U.S. gross domestic product (GDP) and provided more than 2.6 million jobs.
+In 2017, the ocean economy, which includes six economic sectors that depend on the ocean and Great Lakes, contributed $307 billion to the U.S. GDP and supported 3.3 million jobs.

 Tourism and recreation account for 73 percent of the ocean economy's total employment and 42 percent of its GDP.
 Offshore mineral extraction accounts for another 25 percent of the ocean economy's GDP.